charlienicholson2/MVP-NFL-Survivor-2026-2027/README.md

 ### Enforcing "no repeat QB"

-Add one more helper column on the Picks tab (say column F, "Duplicate?") to flag it for you when entering data:
+Add one more helper column on the Picks tab (column E, "Duplicate?") to flag it for you when entering data:

 ```
 =IF(COUNTIFS($B$2:B2,B2,$C$2:C2,C2)>1,"⚠ Repeat pick","")